UppASD/UppASD-tutorial/content/finitetemp/finitetemp.rst

 Thermalization
 --------------
 In this exercise the thermalization rates in spin simulations will be investigated.
+The input files can be found in the directory ``finitetemp/SimpleCubic``.

-As mentioned in the lecture, thermalising the system before performing measurements is crucial for ensuring relevant results.
+Thermalising the system before performing measurements is crucial for ensuring relevant results.
 Here we will investigate this for a simple cubic model system.

 The initial ``inpsd.dat`` file looks as follows